-Table 8.
+Table 7.
 Interrupt Enable Register bits description

-Bit Symbol Description 7 IER[7] CTS interrupt. logic $0 = \text{disable}$ the CTS interrupt (normal default condition) logic $1 = \text{enable}$ the CTS interrupt.
-The SC16C850V issues an interrupt when the $\overline{\text{CTS}}$ pin transitions from a logic 0 to a logic 1.
-6 IER[6] RTS interrupt. logic $0 = \text{disable the RTS}$ interrupt (normal default condition) logic $1 = \text{enable the RTS}$ interrupt.
-The SC16C850V issues an interrupt when the $\overline{\text{RTS}}$ pin transitions from a logic 0 to a logic 1.
+D:4 O Description Bit Symbol Description 7 IER[7] CTS interrupt. logic 0 = disable the CTS interrupt (normal default condition) logic 1 = enable the CTS interrupt.
+The SC16IS850L issues an interrupt when the CTS pin transitions from a logic 0 to a logic 1.
+6 IER[6] RTS interrupt. logic 0 = disable the RTS interrupt (normal default condition) $logic 1 = enable$ the RTS interrupt.
+The SC16IS850L issues an interrupt when the \overline{RTS} pin transitions from a logic 0 to a logic 1.
 5 IER[5] Xoff interrupt. logic 0 = disable the software flow control, receive Xoff interrupt (normal default condition) logic 1 = enable the receive Xoff interrupt 4 IER[4] Sleep mode. logic 0 = disable Sleep mode (normal default condition) logic 1 = enable Sleep mode 3 IER[3] Modem Status Interrupt.
 This interrupt will be issued whenever there is a modem status change as reflected in MSR[3:0]. logic 0 = disable the modem status register interrupt (normal default condition) logic 1 = enable the modem status register interrupt 2 IER[2] Receive Line Status interrupt.
 This interrupt will be issued whenever a receive data error condition exists as reflected in LSR[4:1]. logic 0 = disable the receiver line status interrupt (normal default condition) logic 1 = enable the receiver line status interrupt

-Table 8.
+Table 7.
 Interrupt Enable Register bits description ... continued

-Bit Symbol Description 1 IER[1] Transmit Holding Register interrupt.
+· · · · · · · · · · · · · · · · · · · Bit Symbol Description 1 IER[1] Transmit Holding Register interrupt.
 In the non-FIFO mode, this interrupt will be issued whenever the THR is empty, and is associated with LSR[5].
-In the FIFO modes, this interrupt will be issued whenever the FIFO is empty. logic $0 = \text{disable the Transmit Holding Register Empty (TXRDY) interrupt (normal default condition)}$ logic 1 = enable the TXRDY (ISR level 3) interrupt 0 IER[0] Receive Holding Register.
+In the FIFO modes, this interrupt will be issued whenever the FIFO is empty. logic 0 = disable the Transmit Holding Register Empty (TXRDY) interrupt (normal default condition) logic 1 = enable the TXRDY (ISR level 3) interrupt 0 IER[0] Receive Holding Register interrupt.
 In the non-FIFO mode, this interrupt will be issued when the RHR has data, or is cleared when the RHR is empty.
 In the FIFO mode, this interrupt will be issued when the FIFO has reached the programmed trigger level or is cleared when the FIFO drops below the trigger level. logic 0 = disable the receiver ready (ISR level 2, RXRDY) interrupt (normal default condition) logic 1 = enable the RXRDY (ISR level 2) interrupt

-7.2.1 IER versus transmit/receive FIFO interrupt mode operation
+8.2.1 IER versus Transmit/Receive FIFO interrupt mode operation